-The aforementioned protection may bind all or several of the creditors (depending on the court's decision), also including the State (for taxes etc.).
-It must be noted that any action on behalf of any person who is bound by the provisional measures (e.g., a creditor), that is in breach of the provisional measures granted, it is void.
+The aforementioned protection may bind all or several of the creditors (depending on the court's decision), including also the State (for taxes etc.).
+It must be noted that any action on behalf of any person who is bound by the provisional measures (e.g., a creditor), that is in breach of the provisional measures granted, is void.